Ntobias1/Zillow-Real-Estate-Investment-Forecasting/README.md

 * Predicted ROI: -0.48%

-In contrast to the top 4 zipcodes, zip code 49265 displays a negative ROI of -0.48%, indicating a potential loss based on the projected sale price after 2 years.
+In contrast to the top 4 zip codes, zip code 49265 displays a negative ROI of -0.48%, indicating a potential loss based on the projected sale price after 2 years.
 Investors might want to exercise caution with this zip code, as it suggests a declining property value trend.

 # Recommendations
 * Zipcodes 48822, 49309, 29645, and 48835 stand out as the top investment choices based on their projected ROIs and anticipated property value growth over the next 2 years.
 Considering these insights, we strongly advise Boma Yangu to consider these options for their investment prospects.
 These selections offer a compelling blend of attractive sale prices and favorable returns on investment, all while accounting for Boma Yangu's risk threshold.